"Coaxial", "Cross Current Tidal" and "Monoradial"

 BRIEF DESCRIPTION OF THE FIGURES

 The subsurface iteration (Figure One) requires that both sets of impeller blades rotate in the same direction.
 This mechanical PTO turns a top-mounted one-way drive gear which spins the buoy’s main generator.
 The rising and falling air/water interface within the Acceleration Tube drives one or more air turbines to spin secondary generators.
-The secondary generators can either add power to the main generator’s output or they can generate low voltage DC power for payload electronics and/or for the main generator’s electromagnetic field stators.
+The secondary generators can either add power to the main generator’s output or they can generate low voltage DC power for payload electronics and/or for the main generator’s electromagnetic field windings.

-G) Generator
+G) Main Generator

 C) Compressed Air Tanks and Valves

-T) Turbogenerators
+T) Auxiliary Turbogenerators

 1. Flotation Chamber